chris-ramon/Infinity/conflict-resolution.md

 No jail since theres law void.

 How he affects him:
-0 cares given, since didn't do it again, and the title can be where it belongs in a system of the university.
+0 cares given, didn't do it again and will not do it again, and the title can be where it belongs in a system of the university.

 #### Removed a few invoices that were filed as tax to pay in France.
 Chris case: